abinit/abinit/doc/tutorial/eph4mob.md

 We can now examine the log file in detail.
-After the standard output of the input variables, the code reports the different parameters used for the treatment of the long-range behaviour of the DFPT potentials: the Born effective charges, the dielectric constant, and the quadrupolar tensor.
+After the standard output of the input variables, the code reports the different parameters used for the treatment of the long-range part of the DFPT potentials: the Born effective charges, the dielectric constant, and the quadrupolar tensor.
 Make sure to have all of them in order to have an accurate interpolation of the scattering potentials, see discussion in [[cite:Brunin2020]].